Punitive Damages Lawyers in Durham

 The issue of punitive damages arises in certain motor vehicle accidents.
-This unique set of damages is available only in extraordinary circumstances and when a particular sets of facts allow.
+This unique set of damages is available only in extraordinary circumstances and when a set of facts allow.
 The law on punitive damages has been codified in North Carolina statute Chapter 1D.

 Punitive damages are often confused with damages for pain and suffering.
-To be clear, pain and suffering fall into their own set of damages known as “general damages” and are not considered punitive in nature.
-General damages are awarded for injuries to which an exact dollar amount cannot be calculated, such as pain, suffering and the inability to perform certain functions.
+Pain and suffering fall into their own set of damages known as “general damages” and are not considered punitive in nature.
+General damages are awarded for injuries to which an exact dollar amount cannot be calculated, such as pain, suffering, and the inability to perform certain functions.
 When damages can be calculated to an exact dollar amount, such as with medical bills or auto repair bills, they are referred to as “special” or “actual” damages.
 These two types, general and special, are compensatory damages, the purpose of which is to compensate the victim for their injuries and all the damages that follow.

 Malice is defined in the statute as “a sense of personal ill will toward the claimant that activated or incited the defendant to perform the act or undertake the conduct that resulted in harm to the claimant.”
 NC Gen. Stat. §1D-5(5).
 Malice is not always express and can be implied through the circumstances surrounding the wrongful act.

 Willful or wanton conduct is defined as the “conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.”
 NC Gen. Stat. §1D-5(5).
 The statute continues to explain that willful or wanton conduct means more than gross negligence.
-What the law is looking for here is an act that shocks the conscious.
 Common examples include impaired driving and various forms of racing.

 Fraud in North Carolina is defined as an intentional misrepresentation of a past or future fact made with knowledge of its falsity with intent to deceive, on which an individual reasonably relied to his or her detriment.
 Fraud, however, is less common in automobile accidents than malice and willful or wanton conduct.